RichardSepsi/WordGrind/README.md

 To save your data (decks, cards, stats) click the "保存する" button on the home screen.
 That will download a "data.js" file with all of your current data.
 Replace the "data.js" file in the website source files with the one you just downloaded and everything should be updated.
-I know it's not a great solution, but I could not come up with a better one for a local website.
+I know it's not a great solution, but I was not able to come up with a better one for a local website.

 ## Notes